databrary/www/databrary/input/pages/about/jobs/manager.md

 # Summary

 We are searching for a Managing Director, a new position to help bring the project to the next level.
-The Managing Director will report to the Project Directors and collaborate extensively with the Systems Architect.
+The Managing Director will report to the Project Directors.

 # Responsibilities